 06 Mar 5 Big Differences Between Germans and Americans

 This is my 29th year living and working in the United States after immigrating from Germany in 1991.
-Over the years I have come across many differences between Germans and Americans.
+While developing international business strategy over the years I have come across many differences between Germans and Americans.
 Some are outright funny, some are more serious, and some are more subtle.
 Here is a list and brief explanation of each.
 Let me know if you have similar observations.

 #5 – Dinner

 Dinner in America involves sitting down, getting your food, paying the check, and leaving.
 The whole experience is over after an hour and a half max.
 Not so in Germany.
 Dinner generally takes up the whole evening.
 It’s common for there to be a half-hour break in between the appetizer and the main course.
 And it’s even more common for people to sit together for another hour or two after the main courses and dessert have been finished.
 Lots of time to discuss what’s happened during the day.
 To this day my German friends start laughing when the waiter in New York brings the check when – in their mind – the dinner is only half over.

 Driving to a German is a serious matter.
 For the longest time Germans could not understand why Americans would want to have cupholders in their cars.
 Who drinks a cup of coffee while driving?!
 Getting your driver’s license in Germany can take you up to a year and may cost you up to $3,000.
 About one third of applicants fail the test the first time around.
 You drive around for hours at a time with someone in the backseat trying to distract you.
 You learn to drive at high speeds (85-100 miles per hour and more) on the Autobahn.
 No time for coffee.